csound-plugins/csound-plugins/docs/index.md

 ## jsfx

-A csound interface to the opensource implementation of jsfx
+A csound interface to the opensource implementation of jsfx (a jitted language for dsp)

 * [jsfx](opcodes/jsfx.md): Instantiates and runs a jsfx script
 * [jsfx_new](opcodes/jsfx_new.md): Instantiates a jsfx script